 The level of treatment usually is dictated by the degree the outward pushing of the disc is affecting nearby nerves.
 In cases where the disc is causing nerve compression, the patient may have chronic pain and may lose feeling and function in an area of the body.
 In those cases, decompression surgery may be necessary to alleviate the pressure on the nerve.
 Prior to any surgery, we may opt for a series of epidural steroid injections to attempt to alleviate the inflammation and the pain.

-How Will I Know If Surgery Is Necessary?
+How Will I Know If Surgery Is Necessary For My Bulging Disc?

 At DFW Center for Spinal Disorders, we view surgery as the last resort, opting for non-surgical treatments if possible.
-Surgery, however, can be necessary in cases where there is chronic, severe back pain, or when the patient is losing feeling or function in a body part such as the legs or feet.
-Surgery can be necessary in these cases to prevent permanent nerve damage.
+However, surgery can be necessary in cases where there is chronic, severe back pain, or when the patient is losing feeling or function in a body part such as the legs or feet.
+Surgery can also be necessary in these cases to prevent permanent nerve damage.

 Schedule a Consultation